AndrewW5/Artventure-Project/README.txt

 * Home Page, Tutorial and Credits pages are being developed.
 Design is complete.

 * Art mode functional:
-	Fixed drawing styles and buffer, added cursor to Finger Position Fixed issues with drawing in Open Gl and colour picker
+	Fixed drawing styles and buffer, added cursor to Leap finger position Fixed issues with drawing in Open GL and colour picker

 * Adventure Mode has started.